The Weird Trade Union governing nearly all super-villains in the United States.

 - Expy: He's a rich snobbish version of Comic Book Guy (especially his voice).

 - Friendly Enemy: To an extent.
-He and Billy Quizboy genuinely piss each other off, but at the same time they obviously both enjoy arching each other, so he's an example of how Arching is actually supposed to go.
+He and Billy Quizboy genuinely piss each other off, but at the same time, they obviously both enjoy arching each other, so he's an example of how Arching is actually supposed to go.

 - Harmless Villain: He has an EMA level of 1 since he's incompetent at anything regarding actual supervillainy and has no weapons or henchmen at his disposal.
+He mostly uses his immense wealth for little more than annoying Billy or distracting him to steal from him.

 - Opaque Lenses: When he fully becomes a villain.
 We can see his eyes in his earlier appearances.